Working together to significantly improve the lives of dogs

 Once fully analysed, this information will significantly aid future canine genetics research – at the AHT and around the world, as the charity publishes what it learns.

-By comparing the whole genome sequence of a single PRA-affected Sheltie to the GDG bank of genomes from other breeds, the AHT has identified one variant in a retinal gene that is a very strong candidate for causing PRA in this breed.
-The variant still needs to be fully validated but the KCGC team are very hopeful a DNA test will be available before the end of the year.
+By comparing the whole genome sequence of a single PRA-affected Sheltie to the GDG bank of genomes from other breeds, the AHT has identified one variant in a retinal gene that causes a novel type of PRA in this breed.
+A DNA test was launched on 5 March 2020.

 IMPACT OF DNA TESTING

 Just last year, the partnership looked at the impact DNA testing is having on canine disease.
 It is clear that the use of DNA testing can stop affected dogs being bred immediately, and testing also allows a controlled decline in carrier dogs, ensuring gene diversity within a breed.

 Scientists looked at data collected at least five years after DNA tests were developed for eight diseases in eight breeds: Labrador Retrievers, Parson Russell Terriers, Gordon Setters, Irish Setters, Cavalier King Charles Spaniels, Miniature Bull Terriers, Cocker Spaniels and Staffordshire Bull Terriers.
 Results show that, thanks to responsible breeders using DNA testing, frequency of disease mutations has reduced by up to a staggering 90%.